Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 # export-subnetwork-only

-This solution uses the JSON return of the Export Subnetwork REST api and relies on its supported parameters only.
-These api parameters are configured in the solution, parameterized as Query String parameters of the HTTPCaller transformer.
+This solution transforms into several output formats the JSON return of the Export Subnetwork REST api.
+The api parameters are configured in the solution and parameterized as Query String parameters of the HTTPCaller transformer.
+The solution does not cover other customer data that are found in the feature layers.
+See [export-subnetwork-plus-customer-fields ](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/blob/main/Export%20Subnetwork%20plus%20customer%20fields/ExportSubnetworkPlusCustomer%20Fields.md#export-subnetwork-plus-customer-fields) folder for an advanced solution.

 ## Instructions
 1. Fork and then clone the repo.